jeffsheets/ojug-meetup-export/README.md

 Not really an import, but a generator to create markdown files from the JSON, to be used in https://github.com/OJUG/ojug.github.io/tree/master/_posts

-[PostGenerator.groovy](src/PostGenerator.groovy) does the markdown generation
+* [PostGenerator.groovy](src/PostGenerator.groovy) does the markdown generation

-[PostGeneratorSpec.groovy](test/PostGeneratorSpec.groovy) has some tests, but also the generation kickoff (Ignored by default)
+* [PostGenerator Spec.groovy](test/PostGeneratorSpec.groovy) has some tests, but also the generation kickoff (Ignored by default)